Our hop-on, hop-off bus tours are operated on a fleet of new...

 Take a ride on the Staten Island Ferry or head over to the Statue of Liberty.
 Dedicated in 1886, the Statue of Liberty remains one of the most universal symbols of political freedom and democracy.
-The Ellis Island Immigration Museum, including its thousands of square feet of exhibition space, movie theaters, book shop and restaurant.
+The Ellis Island Immigration Museum features thousands of square feet of exhibition space, movie theaters, a book shop and restaurant.
 The American Family Immigration History Center, operated by the Statue of Liberty-Ellis Island Foundation, is also located there.

 Of course, Battery Park, with its immigrant-related history, is the point of departure for ferries to Ellis Island and the Statue of Liberty.
 Both national monuments have free admission, but the Statue Cruises require a fee.